Essential graded algebra over polynomial rings with real exponents: Socles and cogenerators

+Sections~\ref{b:soc} and~\ref{b:socc+} generalize Section~\ref{b:socc} in two independent ways: with non-closed cogenerators and with closed cogenerators of positive dimemsion.
+What remains is to take the join of these by defining non-closed cogenerators along faces of positive dimension (Definition~\ref{d:soct}).
+This requires upper closure functors along faces of positive dimension, and it is followed by analyses of changing the order of operations, enlarging the relevant face, computing socles of indicator modules of faces, and exactness.

-\begin{lemma} If $\tau$ is a face of a real polyhedral group~$\cQ$ then the face poset of the quotient real polyhedral group $\qrt$ is isomorphic to the open star $\nabt$ from Example~\ref{e:nabla} by the map $\nabt \to (\qrt)_+$ sending $\sigma \in \nabt$ to its image $\sigma/\tau$ in~$\qrt$. \end{lemma} \begin{proof} See Remark~\ref{r:qrt}. \end{proof}
+\begin{lemma} If $\tau$ is a face of a real polyhedral group~$\cQ$ then the face poset of the quotient real polyhedral group $\qrt$ is isomorphic to the open star $\nabt$ from Example~\ref{e:nabla} by the map $\nabt \to (\qrt)_+$ sending $\sigma \in \nabt$ to its image $\sigma/\tau$ in~$\qrt$. \end{lemma} \begin{proof} The image $\qrtp$ of~$\cQ_+\!$~in~$\qrt$ is a cone that generates~$\qrt$, and the group of units (lineality space) of the cone $\cQ_+ \!+ \RR\tau$ is just~$\RR\tau$ itself because $\cQ_+$ is pointed.
+(See Remark~\ref{r:qrt} for further discussion.) \end{proof}